razvan-ma/Shops-maps/README.md

 # Shops map
-A website that diplays shops near you, using **Angular**.
+A website that diplays shops near you, made using **Angular**.
 Users can make an account and store bookmark data, and also get routing information in order to reach the destination from their current location.
 _________________
 ### Core functionalities